sharpfog/connect-oembed/README.md

 ## Note on JSONP

-Even though it's not specified by oembed.com, connect-oembed supports wrapping a JSON responses as a JSONP response.
+Even though it's not specified by oembed.com, connect-oembed supports wrapping a JSON response as a JSONP response.
 Just append a callback or jsonp parameter to the GET query and connect-oembed will respond accordingly.
 For example the following request would return a JSONP response:

 ``` js
 http://example.com/oembed?url=http%3A//example.com/images/1234?format=json?callback=mycallback